nvaccess/nvda/tests/system/readme.md

 the tests are run from an administrator command prompt.
 * "source"

 The `installDir` argument performs a smoke test on the installation process given a path to the installer exe.
+For example `--variable installDir:".\path\to\nvda_installer.exe"`.
-This should be used with `--variable whichNVDA:installed`.
+This should be used with `--variable whichNVDA:installed --include installer`.

 ### Overview